eibenp/homebridge-gree-airconditioner/README.md

 ```
 _It's not recommended to add the port and ip parameters.
 The above example contains them but only for showing all optional parameters also._

-* name - Unique name of the platform plugin
+* **name** - Unique name of the platform plugin
-* platform - **GREEAirConditioner** (fixed name, it identifies the plugin)
+* **platform** - **GREEAirConditioner** (fixed name, it identifies the plugin)
-* port - free UDP port (optional) (plugin will use this port for network communication; valid values: 1025 - 65535) **Do not specify a port unless you have trouble with automatic port assignment!**
+* **port** - free UDP port (optional) (plugin will use this port for network communication; valid values: 1025 - 65535) **Do not specify a port unless you have trouble with automatic port assignment!**
-* scanInterval - time period in seconds between device query retries (defaults to 60 sec if missing)
+* **scanInterval** - time period in seconds between device query retries (defaults to 60 sec if missing)
-* devices - devices should be listed in this block (specify as many devices as you want to customize or disable)
+* **devices** - devices should be listed in this block (specify as many devices as you want to customize or disable)
-  * mac - MAC address (Serial Number) of the device (required to identify the device, also if only one device exists)
+  * **mac** - MAC address (Serial Number) of the device (required to identify the device, also if only one device exists) Use the 'default' keyword instead of the MAC address to define default configuration for multiple devices. **Must be unique across all devices!**
-  * name* - custom name of the device (optional) Please use only alphanumeric, space, and apostrophe characters.
+  * **name*** - custom name of the device (optional) Please use only alphanumeric, space, and apostrophe characters.
 Ensure it starts and ends with an alphabetic or numeric character, and avoid emojis.
 (The name is changeable in Home App and any changes made in Home App are kept until the device is disabled which removes it from Home App.)
-  * ip - device IP address (optional) Address is auto detected if this parameter is missing. **Specify only if device is located on a different subnet then homebridge!**
+  * **ip** - device IP address (optional) Address is auto detected if this parameter is missing. **Specify only if device is located on a different subnet than homebridge!**
-  * port - free UDP port (optional) (plugin will listen on this port for data received from the device; valid values: 1025 - 65535) **Do not specify a port unless you have trouble with automatic port assignment!**
+  * **port** - free UDP port (optional) (plugin will listen on this port for data received from the device; valid values: 1025 - 65535) **Do not specify a port unless you have trouble with automatic port assignment!**
-  * statusUpdateInterval - device status will be refreshed based on this interval (in seconds, default is 10 seconds)
+  * **statusUpdateInterval** - device status will be refreshed based on this interval (in seconds, default is 10 seconds)
-  * encryptionVersion - Auto (0) is fine for most AC units.
+  * **encryptionVersion** - Auto (0) is fine for most AC units.
 If auto does not work then you can force v1 (1) or v2 (2) encryption version to use in network communication
-  * model* - model name, information only (optional)
+  * **model*** - model name, information only (optional)
-  * speedSteps* - fan speed steps of the unit (valid values are: 3 and 5)
+  * **speedSteps*** - fan speed steps of the unit (valid values are: 3 and 5)
-  * minimumTargetTemperature* - minimum target temperature accepted by the device (default is 16 °C, must be specified in °C, valid values: 8-30, values less than 16 work only in heating mode and on selected models only)
+  * **minimumTargetTemperature*** - minimum target temperature accepted by the device (default is 16 °C, must be specified in °C, valid values: 8-30, values less than 16 work only in heating mode and on selected models only)
-  * maximumTargetTemperature* - maximum target temperature accepted by the device (default is 30 °C, must be specified in °C, valid values: 8-30, values less than 16 work only in heating mode and on selected models only)
+  * **maximumTargetTemperature*** - maximum target temperature accepted by the device (default is 30 °C, must be specified in °C, valid values: 8-30, values less than 16 work only in heating mode and on selected models only)
-  * sensorOffset - device temperature sensor offset value for current temperature calibration (default is 40 °C, must be specified in °C)
+  * **sensorOffset** - device temperature sensor offset value for current temperature calibration (default is 40 °C, must be specified in °C)
-  * temperatureStepSize* - numeric parameter, valid values: 0.5 and 1 (if missing then default value is based on the UI configuration: 0.5 if UI is set to Fahrenheit temperature units and 1 if UI is set to Celsius temperature units) Controls the acceptable temperature values in Home App (It is recommended to set it to 1 if Celsius display mode is used on the AC unit and 0.5 in Fahrenheit display mode.)
+  * **temperatureStepSize*** - numeric parameter, valid values: 0.5 and 1 (if missing then default value is based on the UI configuration: 0.5 if UI is set to Fahrenheit temperature units and 1 if UI is set to Celsius temperature units) Controls the acceptable temperature values in Home App (It is recommended to set it to 1 if Celsius display mode is used on the AC unit and 0.5 in Fahrenheit display mode.)
-  * temperatureSensor - controls additional temperature sensor accessory in Home App (disabled = do not add to Home App / child = add as a child accessory / separate = add as a separate (independent) accessory)
+  * **temperatureSensor** - controls additional temperature sensor accessory in Home App (disabled = do not add to Home App / child = add as a child accessory / separate = add as a separate (independent) accessory) _Only independent accessories can be used by automations to control other accessories._
-  * xFanEnabled - automatically turn on xFan functionality in supported device modes (xFan actual setting is not modified by the Home App if disabled)
+  * **xFanEnabled** - automatically turn on xFan functionality in supported device modes (xFan actual setting is not modified by the Home App if disabled)
-  * overrideDefaultVerticalSwing - by default this plugin does not change the vertical swing position of the AC unit but some devices do not keep the original vertical position set by the remote control if controlled from Homebridge and return back to device default position; this setting allows to override the default position -> if AC unit is set to default vertical swing position Homebridge modifies it to a predefined position (set by defaultVerticalSwing) (Never (0) = turn off override, let device use default / After power on (1) = override default position on each power on / After power on and swing disable (2) = override default position on each power on and each time when swing is switched to disabled)
+  * **overrideDefaultVerticalSwing** - by default this plugin sets the vertical swing position to the default position of the AC device when oscillation is turned off; this parameter allows the plugin to override the default position (the actual position is controlled by the "defaultVerticalSwing" parameter); valid values: Never (0) = turn off override, let device use default / After power on (1) = override the default position each time the device is powered on / After power on and swing disable (2) = override the default position each time the device is powered on and when oscillation is turned off (by the Home App)
-  * defaultVerticalSwing - specify the vertical swing position to be used instead of device default when overriding is enabled (Device default (0) = use device default, same position as used by device by default without overriding / one of the following 5 positions: fixed Highest (2), fixed Higher (3), fixed Middle (4), fixed Lower (5), fixed Lowest (6))
+  * **defaultVerticalSwing** - specify the vertical swing position to be used instead of device default when overriding is enabled (Device default (0) = use device default, same position as used by device by default without overriding / one of the following 5 positions: fixed Highest (2), fixed Higher (3), fixed Middle (4), fixed Lower (5), fixed Lowest (6)) _(Only the default position is changing to the selected one when turning on the device.
+All other positions are kept by the Home App.
+Turning off oscillation sets the selected fixed position.)_
+  * **fanControlEnabled** - by default fan mode is not supported by the plugin because Apple's Heater Cooler accessory does not support fan mode; setting this parameter to true adds an additional Fan accessory to the Home App and turns on fan mode support in the plugin
-  * disabled - set to true if you do not want to control this device in the Home App _(can be used also to temporarily remove the device from Home App but not if the device is not responding any more on the network)_
+  * **disabled** - set to true if you do not want to control this device in the Home App _(can be used also to temporarily remove the device from Home App but not if the device is not responding on the network any more)_

-(*) these parameters are initalized only once on device enable; device must be disabled an re-enabled to apply a new value
+(*) these parameters are initalized only once on device enable; device must be disabled an re-enabled to apply a new value; name is customizable in Home App independently from Homebridge settings

 Recommended customized configuration: